qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 selected in the symbol layer list.
 The most important is the 'Symbol Layer Type' combo box, which allows you to choose the layer type.
 The available options depend on the layer type (Point, Line, Polygon).
-The symbol layer type options are described in section :ref:`vector_symbol_types`.
+The symbol layer type options are described in section vector_symbol_types_.
 You can also change the symbol layer properties in the right part of the dialog.
 For example if you have chosen an SVG marker for a point layer it is now possible to change its color using the :guilabel:`Color` menu (see figure_symbology_10_).

 .. _figure_symbology_9: